MisterFrozZ/MisterFrozZ/README.md

 ### Hi there 👋

-🖥 1st year of Master's degree in Computer Science at ISIMA.
+👨‍🎓 First year of Master in Information Technology at ISIMA.

 🚀 Co-founder of [*fiestaaa*](https://github.com/fiestaaa) with [Axel Coezard](https://github.com/axelcoezard).